freenas/freenas-docs/userguide/storage.rst

 Select the pool name then click |ui-settings|.
 Select :guilabel:`Status` and locate the failed disk.
 Then perform these steps:

-#ifdef freenas
 #.
 Click |ui-options| on the disk entry, then :guilabel:`Offline` to
     change the disk status to OFFLINE.
-This step removes the device from the pool and prevents swap issues.
+This step removes the device from the pool and prevents swap issues. *Warning:* encrypted disks that are set :guilabel:`OFFLINE` cannot be set back :guilabel:`ONLINE`.
+#ifdef freenas
     If the hardware supports hot-pluggable disks, click the disk :guilabel:`Offline` button and pull the disk, then skip to step 3.
-If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and this step can be skipped.
 #endif freenas
 #ifdef truenas
-#.
-Click the disk entry, then the :guilabel:`Offline` button to change
-    the disk status to OFFLINE.
-This step removes the device from the pool and prevents swap issues.
-Click the disk :guilabel:`Offline` button and pull the disk.
-If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and this step can be skipped.
+    Click :guilabel:`Offline` and pull the disk.
 #endif truenas
+    If there is no :guilabel:`Offline` but only :guilabel:`Replace`, the disk is already offlined and this step can be skipped.

     .. note:: If the process of changing the disk status to OFFLINE fails with a "disk offline failed - no valid replicas" message,